CIT28/files/w3/ps0p2.md

 Make sure you commit before moving on to the next problem.

-8. In 8.sql, write a query that counts the number of episodes released in the last 6 years, from 2018 to 2023, inclusive.
+8. Write a query that counts the number of episodes released in the last 6 years, from 2018 to 2023, inclusive.
   - You might find it helpful to know you can use BETWEEN with dates, such as BETWEEN '2000-01-01' AND '2000-12-31'.
-9. In 9.sql, write a query that counts the number of episodes released in Cyberchase’s first 6 years, from 2002 to 2007, inclusive.
+9. Write a query that counts the number of episodes released in Cyberchase’s first 6 years, from 2002 to 2007, inclusive.
-10. In 10.sql, write a SQL query to list the ids, titles, and production codes of all episodes.
+10. Write a SQL query to list the ids, titles, and production codes of all episodes.
 Order the results by production code,   from earliest to latest.
-11. In 11.sql, list the titles of episodes from season 5, in reverse alphabetical order.
+11. List the titles of episodes from season 5, in reverse alphabetical order.
-12. In 12.sql, count the number of unique episode titles.
+12. Count the number of unique episode titles.
-13. In 13.sql, write a SQL query to explore a question of your choice.
+13. Write a SQL query to explore a question of your choice.
 This query should:
  - Involve at least one condition, using WHERE with AND or OR